spinofsf/SDC-Traffic-sign-classifier/README.md

 ---
 ### Code

-The python notebook `behavioral_cloning.ipynb` implements the Keras model.
+The python notebook `traffic_sign_classifier.ipynb` implements the dataset visualization, processing pipeline and the tensorflow model model.
 Implementation consists of the following files located in the source directory

-* behavioral_cloning.ipynb          -   Implements CNN model and processing pipeline
+* traffic_sign_classifier.ipynb     -   Implements CNN model and processing pipeline
-* drive.py                          -   Generates the steering angle predictions in autonomous mode
-* model.h5                          -   Saved CNN model
-* out_videos                        -   Folder with car driving in autonomous mode at multiple speeds
+* out_images                        -   Folder with additional test images
 * writeup.md                        -   You are reading it

-Recordings of driving in autonomous mode are available in the folder `out_videos`.
-The simulator i downloaded had a speed set to 9mph.
-Uploaded are videos in autonomous mode at speeds 9mph and 15 mph.

-The actual model is implemented in `behavioural cloning.ipynb`.
-It also contains data augmenting and processing routines.
+### Data exploration and visualization

 ### Model Architecture and Training